nasa/Common-Metadata-Repository/schemas/resources/schemas/variable-draft/v1.0.0/search.md

 ### <a name="variable-draft"></a> Variable Draft

 Variable Drafts are draft records that inform users about the variables that are available in a collection when working with data files.
-Variable metadata is stored in the JSON format [UMM-Service Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/variable).
+Variable metadata is stored in the JSON format [UMM-Variable Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/variable).

 #### <a name="searching-for-variable-drafts"></a> Searching for Variable Drafts